rick68/eigenjs/README.md

 #### mat.bottomLeftCorner(cRows, cCols)

-Returns a block consisting of a bottom-left corner of it.
+Returns a block consisting of a bottom-left corner of *this.

 ```js
 var M = require('eigenjs').Matrix